dojo/framework/docs/en/resource/supplemental.md

-# Data Templates
+# Data templates

-Data templates tell the resource how to read data and can accept a generic which is used to type the transformer.
+Data templates tell a resource how to read data, and can accept a generic which is used to type the transformer.
 The template's `read` function receives three paramaters.

--   options: This is a `ReadOptions` object consisting of the current `query`, the read `offset` and the page `size` to request.
+-   `options`: A `ReadOptions` object consisting of the current `query`, the read `offset` and the page `size` to request.
--   put: This is a function that can be used to side-load data into the resource.
-This could be used by the template to pre-fetch data or to load the full data payload in a memory template.
-This function takes two parameters, an `offset` to place the data and the array of `data` to load.
+-   `put`: A function used to sideload data into the resource.
+The template can use this to pre-fetch data or to load the full data payload into a memory template.
+This function takes two parameters, an `offset` at which the data should be set, and the array of `data` to set.
 It is pre-configured to use the current `ReadOption` query when setting data.
--   get: This function can be used to query the current data in the resource.
-This function accepts a single parameter of the `query` string you wish to use.
+-   `get`: A function used to query the current data in the resource.
+This function accepts a single parameter, a `query` string used to identify the data to fetch.

 ## Creating a template

-A template is a simple object containing a `read` function.
-The read function recieves the params documented above which enable it to fetch and return the appropriate data.
-The read function should return both the `data` requested and the `total` number of results.
+A template is an object containing a `read` function.
+The read function receives the `ReadOptions` documented above which enable it to fetch and return the appropriate data.
+The `read` function should return both the `data` requested and the `total` number of results.

 > main.ts